geoschem/GCClassic/docs/source/gcc-guide/02-build/compile-cmake.rst

 Your build directory is now configured to compile GEOS-Chem using all default options.
-If you do not wish to change anything further, you may skip ahead to the next section (LINK NEEDED).
+If you do not wish to change anything further, you may :ref:`skip ahead to the next section <compile-cmake-understand>`.

 However, if you wish to modify your build's configuration, simply invoke CMake once more with optional parameters.
 Use this format: